sourcegraph/about/handbook/product/design/design_process.md

       - SignUpPLGMonitor_0_Tour
       - SignUpPLGMonitor_1_CTA
       - SignUpPLGMonitor_2_SignUpPage
-  - If a large number of metrics are being collected, consider creating a Metrics page [Figma](https://www.figma.com/file/LfQUGTLvfYWxyuFoyQsptB/?node-id=251%3A7408) to identify the locations and interactions where metrics will be collected
+  - If a large number of events are being collected, consider creating a Metrics page [Figma](https://www.figma.com/file/LfQUGTLvfYWxyuFoyQsptB/?node-id=251%3A7408) to identify the locations and interactions where events will be collected
   - Metrics review
   -   Consider requesting a review of your metrics definitions from the analytics team before the project goes to development.